 By 1989, the eleven-room house with seven fireplaces was suffering from neglect after having been used for student apartments.
 In 1992, Preservation Greensboro Incorporated helped save the Bumpass-Troy House from destruction by purchasing the house and placing preservation easements on the property.
 The easements, which preclude major alterations to the interior and exterior without consultation with the organization, continue with the deed in perpetuity.
 Gwendolyn and Charles Brown bought the property and completed a major restoration, converting the home to a bed and breakfast inn.
 Subsequent owners Andrea and John Wimmer managed the inn through 2011, and later owners Judy and Larry Horn operated the house as the Troy-Bumpas Inn Bed & Breakfast.

 In 2013 the house was opened as part of Preservation Greensboro’s Third Annual Tour of Historic Homes & Gardens in College Hill.

 A Preservation Easement is a legal agreement between a property owner and the Preservation Greensboro Development Fund that protects the Bumpass-Troy House as a significant historic and cultural resource in perpetuity.
 Preservation easements are recognized as the strongest and only perpetual protection available for historic properties.
 The donation of a preservation easement by Humphrey is a commitment to the permanent protection of the significant historic property.
 Since the easement is attached to the deed, it binds future owners of the property as well.

-The Preservation Greensboro Development Fund is a charitable holder of easements established in 1988.
-It is a sister organization of Preservation Greensboro.
+Preservation Greensboro established its revolving fund as a charitable holder of easements in 1988.